Lekuruu/osume/README.md

 # osume

-This is still a work in progress.
+A work in progress decompilation/remake of the old osu!
+Updater: "osume".
 I don't know if I will ever finish this.